shmsoft/FreeEed/README.md

 Ready to start and just want to try, without building the project?

 1. [Installation instructions](https://github.com/shmsoft/FreeEed/wiki/FreeEed-Installation)
-2. **Download the latest software** [here](https://shmsoft.s3.amazonaws.com/releases/freeeed_complete_pack-9.3.3.zip).
-3. Request an unzip key by writing to freeeed-key@shmsoft.com.
+2. Request an unzip key by writing to freeeed-key@shmsoft.com.
 Tell us a little about yourself, we love to hear from you.

 ## Capabilities